sahashemip/cu-hbn-sic-ml-potential/README.md

 #### 6. AIMD simulations of Boron monovacancies
 - For four energetically distinct defective hBN/SiC structures, resulted by various number of **N-Si bonds**, we performed AIMD simulations similar to `Step 2`.
 One structure was extracted every 300 steps, resulting in a total of 80 new configurations added to the database.

+#### 7. Configurational Coordinates Transitioning from Bonded to Non-Bonded Structures
+- Copper atoms can be introduced into both interlayer bonded and non-bonded structures.
+To investigate the transition barrier, we explored the energy profile along a one-dimensional coordinate.
+A total of 21 structures, along with their rattled and deformed counterparts (42 structures in total), were added to the database.

+<table border="1"><tr><td>
-- Using the updated database, a new NEP model was trained to enhance accuracy, and the process of `Data Enhancement via Iterative Model Refinement` will continue in a sequential manner by adding more Cu atoms.
-The hBN/SiC surface hosts only one (\$V_\mathrm{B}\$) defect.
+<strong>NOTE&nbsp;</strong>─ Using the updated database, a new NEP model was trained to enhance accuracy, and the process of `Data Enhancement via Iterative Model Refinement` will continue in a sequential manner by adding more Cu atoms.
+The hBN/SiC surface migth host several Cu and \$V_\mathrm{B}\$ defect.
+</td></tr></table>

+-

 ### How to Use `vasp_structure_rattler_deformer.py`